 Become a volunteer

-The first step to joining our volunteer team is attending an orientation.
-Please RSVP for an upcoming session where you'll learn all about volunteering at HSSW.
+The first step to joining our volunteer team is attending an orientation at ReTails or the Adoption Center/Shelter.

 Foster Volunteer Program